 So here are 5 tips to help you make the most of your naturopath

 Ask questions and seek quality clarification

-It’s our job to find as many pieces of the puzzle that is you and then explain what we think is happening for you (as best we can from your symptoms, signs, testing results, past and family history).
-We then aim to help you understand what you can do to change your situation.
+It’s my job to find as many pieces of the puzzle that is you and then explain what I think is happening for you (as best I can from your symptoms, signs, testing results, past and family history).
+I then aim to help you understand what you can do to change your situation.

 So feel free to ask questions.
-Sometimes we may not know the answer (there’s a lot to know about the human body and each person is unique) but we will happily do some research and get back to you.
+Sometimes I may not know the answer (there’s a lot to know about the human body and each person is unique) but I will happily do some research and get back to you.

 The last thing I want is for you to be confused or uncertain about what we are doing and why we are doing it so don’t be afraid to ask questions.
 Your confidence in the treatment plan is an important component of the plan.